boomerang-io/docs/flow/hosting/logging.md

 ---
-title: Logging with Loki
+title: Logging
-order: 02
+order: 03
 ---

-# Logging with Loki
+# Logging

+The following information will provide detail on how to configure logging features in your own installation.

+The default logging implementation is to retrieve the logs directly from Kubernetes pods.
+However this only works for as long as the pods are around and the pod retention policy.

+For anything longer term, more robust, and with greater performance, we recommend implementing a logging system.

-## About
+## Loki

 Grafana<sup>®</sup> Loki<sup>TM</sup> is a solution that covers the entire logging stack following the success story of Prometheus and how this technology optimizes the metrics, transmission, and indexing process.
 Compared to ELK, Loki uses a lightweight indexing mechanism which groups log entries into streams and tags them with a particular set of labels and values.